Galapagos Diving Holiday Packages

-Since 20 June 2008, any person from any country can enter Ecuador and obtain a visa for a period of 90 days.
+Since 20 June 2008, any person from any country can enter Ecuador on holiday and obtain a visa for a period of 90 days.
 Normally all you need is your passport (valid for at least 6 months) and a return ticket.

 We recommend you double-check with your Ecuadorian Consulate before you travel.